pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The DELEG record creates a zone cut similar to the NS record.

-If a DELEG record exists on a given delegation point, all record types defined as authoritative in the child zone MUST be resolved using the name servers defined in the DELEG record.
-In such case resolver MUST NOT use NS records even if they happen to be present in cache, even if resolution using DELEG records have failed for some reason.
+If one or more DELEG records exist at a given delegation point, a DELEG-aware resolver MUST treat the name servers from those DELEG records as authoritative for the child zone.
+In such case, a DELEG-aware resolver MUST NOT use NS records even if they happen to be present in cache, even if resolution using DELEG records have failed for any reason.
 Such fallback from DELEG to NS would invalidate security guarantees of DELEG protocol.

-If no DELEG record exists on a given delegation point resolver MUST use NS records as specified by RFC1034.
+If no DELEG record exists at a given delegation point, DELEG-aware resolvers MUST use NS records as specified by RFC1034.

 ### Parent-side types, QTYPE=DELEG

 Record types defined as authoritative on the parent side of zone cut (currently DS and DELEG types) retain the same special handling as before, i.e. {{!RFC4035}} section 2.6 applies.

-DELEG-unaware recursive resolvers can get different types of answers for QTYPE=DELEG queries based on the configuration of the server, such as whether it is DELEG-aware and whether it also is authoritative for subdomains.
+Legacy resolvers can get different types of answers for QTYPE=DELEG queries based on the configuration of the server, such as whether it is DELEG-aware and whether it also is authoritative for subdomains.

 ### Algorithm update